harvard-lil/perma/developer.md

 * MEDIA_URL: URL to retrieve user-generated assets (e.g. '/media/')

 The \_ROOT settings may have different meanings depending on the storage backend.
-For example, if DEFAULT_FILE_STORAGE is set to use the Amazon S3 storage backend, then MEDIA_ROOT would just be '/generated/' and would be relative to the root of the S3 bucket.
+For example, STORAGES["default"] is set to use the Amazon S3 storage backend, then MEDIA_ROOT would just be '/generated/' and would be relative to the root of the S3 bucket.

 In templates, use the `{% static %}` tag and MEDIA_URL: